-With section 4 we highlight the detection limits of conventional BLAST.
-Then in the optional extension sections 5 and 6 we introduce more sensitive (but often more time consuming) approaches including Profiles, PSI-BLAST and Hidden Markov Models (HMMs).
+With the optional extension exercises in section 4 to 6 we highlight the detection limits of conventional BLAST.
+We then introduce more sensitive (but often more time consuming) approaches including Profiles, PSI-BLAST and Hidden Markov Models (HMMs).

 Finally, in section 7 we apply "gold standard" structural alignment approaches to highlight how protein structure similarities can remain robust even as sequence similarities fade below our detection limits during the course of evolution.